Yileen Gordon

-Yileen "Buddy" Gordon (also known as Yilleen Gordon) (born 3 April 1987) is an Australian rugby league footballer who plays for the South Sydney Rabbitohs in the Canterbury Cup NSW.
+Yileen "Buddy" Gordon (also known as Yilleen Gordon) (born 3 April 1987) is an Australian rugby league footballer who played for the South Sydney Rabbitohs in the NSW Cup.
 Gordon formerly played for the Canterbury-Bankstown Bulldogs and Penrith Panthers.
 He was sacked by the West Tigers in February, 2014 for breach of contract.
-He currently plays in the Centres and has previously played in the back-row or at centre.
+He played in the Centres and has previously played in the back-row or at centre.

 Playing career

 Yileen Gordon started his career at the South Sydney Rabbitohs in 2005.
 He made his debut for the South Sydney Rabbitohs against the Canterbury-Bankstown Bulldogs in round 13 of the 2005 NRL season, Gordon spent most of his time when not playing for Souths with the North Sydney Bears Souths feeder side in the Intrust Super Premiership NSW.
 Gordon played for Norths in their 2007 Intrust Super Premiership NSW grand final loss to Parramatta where he scored a try in the first half of the match.

 Gordon made a total of 31 appearances for Norths and scored 17 tries.
 In 2008 he signed with the Canterbury-Bankstown Bulldogs, the team he played against in his debut.
 Gordon signed with the Penrith Panthers for the 2011 season, and his Penrith debut was a 26 - 18 loss against the New Zealand Warriors in round 8.

 Gordon played the majority of the 2011 season for the Panthers' NSW Cup feeder club, the Windsor Wolves.